mcanthony/tonic-image-builder/docs/api/CompositeImageBuilder.md

 ## setPushMethodAsImage()

 Change the method to share the image to the outside world.
-After that method get called, the notification event will look as follow.
+After the method gets called, the notification event will look as follows:

 ```js
 {